-You can set alternative download and upload speeds on the' Scheduled' tab and schedules when these restrictions must apply.
+You can set alternative download and upload speeds on the' Scheduled' tab and schedule when these restrictions apply.

 Alternative speed can also be enabled manually by checking the appropriate box in the settings or by clicking the button in the interface.

 1. You can install the Transmission Remote program on your computer to control the built-in BitTorrent client.
 It takes full advantage of the torrent client.
 For more information on using Transmission Remote, see 'Using the Transmission Remote GUI to control the router's built-in BitTorrent client remotely'.

 Besides the Transmission Remote program, you can use a mobile application on smartphones and tablets, which allows you to operate the Transmission BitTorrent client remotely (for example, Transmission Remote or Torrnado - Transmission Remote).

 2. If a torrent download via the built-in Transmission BitTorrent client fails and the same torrent is successfully downloaded to your computer via the torrent client program, please refer to the article: No download via the built-in Transmission torrent client.

 3. What does the warning (yellow triangle with an exclamation mark) next to the name of the added torrent file in Transmission mean?